Invest in What You Believe

 The Halal Investment portfolio includes 50 stocks selected to track the US market based on two main factors

 - High profitability

 Your money’s safety is our top priority.
-That’s why we carefully selected/ hand-picked our financial engineers with a proven track record in the industry.
-Our dedicated team received their training at the finest IVY LEAGUE universities.
+That’s why we carefully hand-pick our financial engineers with a proven track record in the industry.
+Our dedicated team has received their training at the finest IVY LEAGUE universities.